attainu/attainu-flamingo/assignments/README.md

 ## Week 4

-### Write a Javascript function that takes an array and a value and search that value in the array.
+### Day 01:Write a Javascript function that takes an array and a value and search that value in the array.

 1. Function should take two arguments - an array and a value to search inside the array.
 2. If the element is found, the function should return the position of the element in an array.